jmbwell/mergbw/README.md

 # HA Sunset Light Hack

-This repository contains a Home Assistant custom component to control Bluetooth sunset/hexagon lights (MeRGBW variants).
+This project implements a Home Assistant custom component for Bluetooth LE controllable lights that use the MeRGBW App, including the Hexagon Light and Sunset Light available on Amazon.

 ## Protocol profiles